Sales Internship

 26 / 45

-26) Which of the following is an example of proactive customer service?
+26) Which of the following improves customer satisfaction the most?

 27 / 45